mikerite/sigils_of_elohim_solver/README.md

 ## Algorithm

-The program uses a simple back tracking algorithm.
+The program uses a simple backtracking algorithm.
 It tries to fill the top-left most open square any of the remaining tetrominoes.
 If none fit, it back tracks to the previous tetromino and resumes the search there with the next available tetromino.
 The program uses bitboards in its representation